-I realize that "Joy to the World" is a popular Christmas song, but I cannot escape the idea that this song is actually talking about the Second Coming.
+I realize that "Joy to the World" is a popular Christmas song, but I can't escape the idea that this song is actually talking about the Second Coming.
 It provides a beautiful picture of things the Lord will do after He returns.
-If you'll notice, the song doesn't even mention anything the Lord did in His first appearance!
-There is no mention of the cross, or forgiveness of sins, or even the resurrection.
+The song doesn't mention anything Jesus did in His first appearance!
+There's no mention of the cross, or forgiveness of sins, or even the resurrection.
 Nor is there any mention of His birth, or the wise men, or the shepherds, or the baby in the manger.
 Instead the song exclusively focuses on things that are yet to come.

-This is why I don't believe that this song was intended to be a Christmas song.
-I think it's actually meant to celebrate the Lord's return.
+This is why I don't believe this song is a Christmas song.
+I think it actually celebrates the Lord's return.
 It makes a great deal more sense when you look at it from that perspective.